zinc-social/privacy-policy/README.md

 ### 2.3 Contact Information (Optional)
-If you grant the App access to your device contacts and explicitly import them, we collect:
+If you enable contact discovery and grant the App access to your device contacts, we process:
-- **Phone numbers** from your contacts — normalized to E.164 format and stored on our servers to identify which contacts are already using the App
+- **Phone numbers** - from contacts shared with the App — normalized to E.164 format and transmitted to our server solely for account matching.
+The server immediately converts them into keyed lookup hashes.
+We do not retain the raw numbers as contact-discovery data; only the keyed hashes are stored.
-- **Contact display names** — stored locally on your device only (never transmitted to our servers), used solely to show you a recognizable label for each imported contact

 Contact import is entirely opt-in.
 You can view, remove individual contacts, or re-sync your imported contacts at any time from the Imported Contacts screen in the App's settings.